lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 A number in a white diamond with a skull represents pool cost (the amount of pool the Methuselah must burn).
 Cards with a cost can only be played if the cost can be paid by the Methuselah or minion playing it, taking into account all effects modifying the cost or contributing to the paiement.
+When multiple effects change the cost of a card, effects that multiply or divide the cost are handled first, before additions and substractions.

 The cost must be paid immediately, before resolving the card effect.

 **Exception:** The cost for action cards is only paid when the action is about to resolve successfully (see [Summary of the Course of an Action](#summary-of-the-course-of-an-action)).

-Cards effect that burn blood or pool are not considered costs.
+Cards effects that burn blood or pool are not considered costs.

 <img src="https://www.vekn.net/images/stories/rulebook/16_costs.png" width="300">